 Clap rhythmic combinations and have the student clap the combination back to you.
 The student can also play teacher and clap examples for you to repeat.

 #5 Sing Back

 Play pitches on the keyboard and have the student sing the pitches back to you.
 If the student experiences difficulty you can sing along with him.

-Explore high, middle and low sounds on the piano.
-Have the student sit in a chair facing away from the piano, play high, middle and low sounds for the student to identify.
+Explore high, middle, and low sounds on the piano.
+Have the student sit in a chair facing away from the piano, and play high, middle, and low sounds for the student to identify.

 #7 Copy Cat

 Play notes on the piano and have your student repeat what you have just played.
 (See the “Copy Cat” song in the Petite People’s Primer).